Libensemble/libensemble/docs/papers/joss/paper.md

 external to the dispatch of a batch of simulations.

-libEnsemble also supports so-called "persistent user functions" that maintaining their state while running on workers.
-This prevents the the need to store and reload data as is done by other ensemble packages that support only a fire-and-forget approach to ensemble components.
+libEnsemble also supports so-called "persistent user functions" that maintain their state while running on workers.
+This prevents the need to store and reload data as is done by other ensemble packages that support only a fire-and-forget approach to ensemble components.

 # Representative libEnsemble Use Cases

-Examples of libEnsemble application in science and engineering include:
+Examples of libEnsemble applications in science and engineering include:

 - Optimization of variational algorithms on quantum computers [@Liu2022layer].
 - Parallelization of the ParMOO solver for multiobjective simulation optimization problems [@ParMOODesign23].
 - Design of particle accelerators [@Neveu2023] [@PhysRevAccelBeams.26.084601] [@Pousa22].
 - Sequential Bayesian experimental design [@Surer2023] and Bayesian calibration [@MCMPSW2022].

-A selection of community-provided libEnsemble functions and workflows that users can build off are maintained in [@libEnsembleCommunityExamples].
+A selection of community-provided libEnsemble functions and workflows that users can build off is maintained in [@libEnsembleCommunityExamples].

 Additional details on the parallel features and scalability of libEnsemble can be found in [@Hudson2022] and [@libensemble-man].